Curriculum standards

 The trainee will:

-- participate in activities that contribute to the effectiveness of their health care organisations and systems, ranging from an individual clinical practice to organisations at local, regional, and national levels
+- participate in activities that increase the effectiveness of health care organisations and health systems

 Requires some supervision